Tag: Andrew Golden

 Jonesboro shooter Andrew Golden likely to be released Friday:

-Andrew Golden is one of the gunmen from the Jonesboro school shooting.
-Today is his 21st birthday meaning that more than likely he will be released from jail today.
-At the time of their conviction, there was a loophole in Arkansas state law that prevented Golden and cohort Mitchell Johnson from being kept behind bars longer than they’re 21st birthday.
-Johnson was released 2 years ago.
-Now it’s Golden’s turn.
-He’ll be out on the streets with a clean slate and no probation.
+At the time of their conviction, there was a loophole in Arkansas state law that prevented Golden and cohort Mitchell Johnson from being kept behind bars longer than their 21st birthday.

 It only took Johnson 18 months to get in trouble with the law again.
 I wonder how long it will take before Golden has his next run-in with the law.